utshomax/postman-docs/src/pages/docs/live-insights/live-insights-gs.md

 If you’re running a Linux instance on EC2, the Postman Live Collection Agent (LCA) can run as a `systemd` service on your server.

-The Postman collection is populated with endpoints observed from the traffic arriving at your service.
+The Postman Collection is populated with endpoints observed from the traffic arriving at your service.

 ### Requirements